-The 1934 reduction of the alcohol ban area to just one mile around the University of Washington, meant that Fremont got its first alcohol-serving taverns that year.
-These establishments proliferated as people sought to climb out of the economic depression years of the 1930s by opening cafes and taverns.
+The 1934 reduction of the alcohol ban-boundary to just one mile around the University of Washington, meant that Fremont got its first alcohol-serving taverns that year.
+These establishments proliferated as people sought to climb out of the economic depression years of the 1930s by opening small businesses such as cafes and taverns.
 Soon the building at 3401 Fremont Avenue had not just one, but two taverns operating with the Fremont Tavern at 3401 and the Dubliner at 3407.
 The position of the building at the prominent business corner of 34th & Fremont Avenue, seemed to lend a “tavern district” atmosphere to the neighborhood.

 Fremont struggled during the 1930s

-An additional factor was the economic depression of the 1930s during which major Fremont businesses closed down, such as the Bryant Lumber Mill and McMullen Fuel Company.
+An additional factor was the economic depression of the 1930s during which Fremont’s two major businesses closed down: the Bryant Lumber Mill and McMullen Fuel Company.
 The lack of jobs in Fremont in the 1930s led to stagnation in the business environment.

 During the 1930s businessman J.R.
 Burke acquired the vacant sites of the aforementioned industries.
 Burke also acquired the 3401 Fremont Avenue building among many other business investments in Fremont.